With changing of the seasons from summer to autumn, it's important YOU get in tune.

 Venue with a track record for Mike Jones

-I’m starting on a new water this autumn, I’m actually here today having a look around and discretely baiting a few spots, it’s a gravel pit and around ten acres in size and it’s quite deep too.
+I’m starting on a new water this autumn.
+As this blog was put together, I was actually having a look around and discretely baiting a few spots.

-I think bait will be the key this winter on this lake because the fish I have seen are quite short and fat with big mouths and look like real boilie eating machines.
+I think bait will be the key this winter on this lake because the fish I have seen are quite short and fat with big mouths.
+They look like real boilie-eating machines to me.

 Really high food value baits are particularly effective during the colder months.
 Amber is also proven colour to produce quick bites which makes it an unbeatable combination.